About Crock Pot Ham and Vegetable Soup

 Now, the best part about this recipe wasn’t even the fact that it turned out awesome the day I made it – because it totally did, if I do say so myself; savory and tender ham, flavorful veggies and beans?
 Oh yes – but actually the best part about this recipe actually was the leftovers.
 And it wasn’t even me that got to eat them.

-Running this little food blog usually means we’ve always got good food around the house, and The Husband and I talk about him taking the leftovers to work with him all. the. time.
+Running this little food blog usually means we’ve always got good food around the house, and an old friend of mine and I talk about him taking the leftovers to work with him all. the. time.
 But for one reason or another, it never actually happens.
 Either he’s out the door before I’m motivated or I’m already so deep in my work for the day that by the time he leaves it doesn’t even dawn on me pack up some Tupperware for him.

 That is, until the fateful day that I did remember.

-And not only did I remember, but The Husband walked out our front door with the crock pot and all the tools necessary to have an indoor picnic at his office.
+And not only did I remember, but an old friend of mine walked out our front door with the crock pot and all the tools necessary to have an indoor picnic at his office.

-I was a little nervous about the whole thing (because I’m always nervous when it comes to other people eating food I’ve cooked) but it wasn’t even past the standard lunch hour when I got a text from The Husband confirming that the soup was already gone.
+I was a little nervous about the whole thing (because I’m always nervous when it comes to other people eating food I’ve cooked) but it wasn’t even past the standard lunch hour when I got a text from an old friend of mine confirming that the soup was already gone.

 They ate every last bit of it and they loved it.